4sh/fmt-angular-advanced-tps/README.md

 ## Frontend

-App is written with Angular version 17 with the following configuration:
+App is written with Angular version 19 with the following configuration:
-- 🧩 using `NgModules` (no standalone API)
+- 🧩 using standalone API
 - 🛣️ routing enabled
 - 🎨 using `.scss` files for style
 - ✨ strict type checking